 Many farms today export crops and provide food to nations all over the world.
 Farm managers must consider trade issues and global competition when setting product prices and deciding what crops to grow.

 Farm managers are responsible for all aspects of the farm, from hiring to crop production.
 Corporations, universities and private individuals can hire farm managers.
-According to the BLS, jobs prospects for farmers, ranchers and other agricultural managers are expected to decline 2% between 2014 and 2024.
-As of May 2015, these workers earned a median of $64,170 per year.
+According to the BLS, jobs prospects for farmers, ranchers and other agricultural managers are expected to decline through 2028.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $136,940 or more per year, whereas the bottom 10th percentile earned $35,440 or less per year.

 There aren't any official licensure standards for farm managers.
 Some farm manager positions may only require a high school diploma.
 Larger farms may require a bachelor's degree in agriculture or business management.
 A master's degree may be necessary for positions dealing with global sales and marketing of food products.